-So let’s dive in a little deeper and learn more about the main trout food sources, from mayfly to midges, caddis, and more:
+So let’s dive in a little deeper and learn more about the main trout parts of the trout diet, from mayfly to midges, caddis, and more:

 Midges look a bit like mosquitoes, but they don’t bite.
 You can find midges down at the water all year round, and even though they’re small, midges are one of the most common foods that trout eat.
 Midges have four stages: the midge nymph, the midge emerger, the adult midge, and the spinner.
 The spinner is less important and rarely imitated to fish with.